wyfo/apischema/docs/data_model.md

 ## Composition over inheritance - composed dataclasses flattening

-Dataclass fields which are themselves dataclass can be "flattened" into the owning one by using `flattened` metadata.
+Dataclass fields which are themselves dataclass can be "flattened" into the owning one by using `flatten` metadata.
 Then, when the class will be (de)serialized, "flattened" fields will be (de)serialized at the same level than the owning class.

 ```python
 {!flattened.py!}